mikkopaderes/emberfire-utils/README.md

 #### Retrieving multiple records

 To retrieve multiple records, call `findAll()` method on the `firebase-util` service.
-Similar to `findRecord`, this will return a promise that fulfills with the requested records; each one in a plain object format.
+This will return a promise that fulfills with the requested records; each one in a plain object format.

 ```javascript
 this.get('firebaseUtil').findAll('users').then(records => {